nkr685/guess-that-image/README.md

 ### Install MongoDB Community Server (keep "use as a service" checked) (MongoDB Compass should be included in the installer)
 https://www.mongodb.com/try/download/community

 ## BACKEND PACKAGES TO INSTALL
-npm install nodemon
-npm install express
-npm install mongoose
-npm install dotenv
+Navigate to the "Backend" folder and run "npm install"

 ## FRONTEND PACKAGES TO INSTALL
-npm install react
+In the project's root folder, run "npm start"

 ## RUNNING WEBSITE
 ### Step 1: Setting up database
 In MongoDB Compass, create a new database with the name "GameApp" and name the collection "imageurls".
 Use the import data feature to import the jsons from the sample data folder.

 ### Step 2: Running the server
-In terminal, navigate to the inside of the "Backend" folder and run 'npm run dev'
+Mavigate to the inside of the "Backend" folder and run 'npm run dev'

 ### Step 3: Running the website
-In terminal, run "npm start"
+In the project's root folder, run "npm start"

 The website should be fully functional.